This 4 day suggested itinerary has been provided by Greater Port Macquarie

 Theme Park.
 The kids can run wild in an all abilities playground at Bain Park while Mum and Dad take a break at Watermans Cafe or stock up on supplies for bush camping.

-From here you head back into the stunning hinterland, passing through fertile farming land as you make your way to Mount Boss State Forest
+From here you head back into the stunning hinterland, passing through fertile farming land as you make your way to Mount Boss State Forest, a short drive from Wauchope.
+The Cobrabald recreation

 area is your home tonight; it offers a place for those who enjoy camping off the beaten track.
 Wild Bull Camping Area has BBQ facilities and a deep waterhole just perfect for a summer dip – it’s also home to some catfish!